Santa died in our house this year. We had 10 good years of Christmas magic.

 But this year my eldest came clean: she is no longer a believer.

 She caught me off guard.
 What do you say at this critical moment?
-How do you ease gently out of childhood make believe?
+How do you ease gently out of childhood make-believe?
+How do you have the dreaded Santa talk?

 I was worried about handling it wrong.
 Friends have told me of tears and tantrums and accusations of lying.
 Yikes!